mlendino/ECE160-Programming-Languages/database/ReadMe.txt

-Michael Lendino: Description of files, program, and operation for Assignment 2.
+Description of files, program, and operation for Assignment 2.

     The one major goal to this project was to create a simple database for a small firm, which contained 20 records for each employee, and each record contained their last name, first and middle names, salary, and the year that